MNStokholm/GEDI/README.md

 RNA-seq data.
 Reporter IDs covered by the *biomaRt* package have a corresponding BioMart attribute.
 All attributes can be found using the `BM_attributes()` function.
 The `BatchCorrection()` function removes the batch effect from the integrated dataset.
-Optionally the function can verify itself visually with a before/after comparison.
-A Principal Component Analysis (PCA) plot is constructed to check if the data aggregates in batches, and a boxplot is used to show the distribution of the data.
-Finally, the `VerifyGEDI()` function verifies the transcriptomic data integration using one of two supervised machine learning models to predict the samples’ status in one batch based on the remaining batches’ samples.
+The BatchCorrection function verifies itself by calculating and printing the mean and standard deviations of the gene expressions for each batch before and after the batch correction.
+If the means of the batches are similar, then the batch effect has been removed.
+Optionally, the verification can be supported visually with a before/after comparison of Principal Component Analysis (PCA) plots and RLE plots.
+A PCA plot is constructed to check if the data aggregates in batches, and an RLE plot is used to show the distribution of the data.
+Finally, the `VerifyGEDI()` function verifies the transcriptomic data integration using one of two classifiers to predict the samples’ status in one batch based on the remaining batches’ samples.
 Here, a sample’s status refers to a variable that describes, e.g. if the sample is sick or healthy.
 The status variable does not have to be binary.

 ## Setting up the data